 Conventional muscle relaxers should not be taken by older adults, pregnant women, or anyone who suffers from depression or a history of drug/alcohol addiction.

-That’s why it’s so much better to take the eight natural muscle relaxers above.
+These possible side effects and potential for abuse are why it’s so much better to take the eight natural muscle relaxers above.
 Prescription or over-the-counter muscle relaxers have many more harmful side effects, in addition to being highly addictive.
 Instead, heal your muscles and relieve pain with natural, healthy substances to avoid these pitfalls — and relax those muscles!

 Read Next: 4 Ways to Naturally Reduce Joint Pain

 Get FREE Access!

 Dr. Josh Axe is on a mission to provide you and your family with the highest quality nutrition tips and healthy recipes in the world...Sign up to get VIP access to his eBooks and valuable weekly health tips for FREE!